The Sonos Five is a beefy, exuberant and zealous beast, but don't get us wrong; the sound is as open, spacious and detailed as this money can buy.

 - Released in June 2020

 The Sonos Five is available to buy now, costing one pound less than £500 in the UK, just under $550 in the US, or as close as makes no difference to AU$800 if you're in Australia.
 And if you thought its relative age might mean a few discounts across well-known online retailers, think again – Sonos kit rarely sees a price cut, so expect to pay this much or thereabouts for the foreseeable.
+Although, you may get lucky with relevant Sonos promo codes to help you out.

 The thing is, we don't need to tell you there are plenty of cheaper options out there if you just want a portable Bluetooth speaker (JBL Flip 6 or JBL Charge 5 are the go-to models there) and for home use, the screen-enhanced Bose Home Speaker 500 or Amazon Echo Show 15 smart speakers also undercut the Sonos Five considerably.